eriktorsner/vagrant-wpskeleton/README.md

 # vagrant-wpskeleton
-A Vagrant skeleton for setting up WordPress client sites
+A Vagrant skeleton for setting up WordPress client sites.
+Uses Ansible for provisioning.

 ## Usage